dp-rice/dp-rice.github.io/index.md

 ## Population genetics theory and data analysis

-I am a mathematical and computation biologist.
-I work at NIH/NCBI (contractor) developing [codeathons](https://ncbiinsights.ncbi.nlm.nih.gov/event/beyond-phylogenies-visualization-codeathon-07-22/) and [workshops](https://mybinder.org/v2/gh/drice-codeathons/workshop-ncbi-data-with-python/main?filepath=notebooks%2Fworkshop.py) to help biologists solve computational problems and learn data science skills.
+I am a mathematical and computation biologist developing statistical methods for detecting emerging pandemics in wastewater metagenomic data.
+I work on the [Nucleic Acid Observatory](https://www.naobservatory.org/) project at [SecureBio](https://securebio.org/) and [MIT's Sculpting Evolution](https://www.sculptingevolution.org/esvelt-lab) group.

-Previously, I was a Postdoctoral Scholar in the [Novembre Lab](http://jnpopgen.org/) at the University of Chicago.
+Previously, I was a Postdoctoral Scholar in the [Novembre Lab](http://jnpopgen.org/) at the University of Chicago modeling the effects of selection on genetic variation over time and space.
 I completed my PhD in Organismic and Evolutionary Biology with [Michael Desai](http://www.desai-lab.com/) at Harvard.
+My PhD research focused on mathematical models and statistical analysis of genetic change in rapidly evolving microbial populations.

+From 2020 to 2022 I worked at NIH/NCBI developing [codeathons](https://ncbiinsights.ncbi.nlm.nih.gov/event/beyond-phylogenies-visualization-codeathon-07-22/) and [workshops](https://mybinder.org/v2/gh/drice-codeathons/workshop-ncbi-data-with-python/main?filepath=notebooks%2Fworkshop.py) to help biologists solve computational problems and learn data science skills.

 You can find my publications on [Google Scholar](https://scholar.google.com/citations?user=2zS2I7UAAAAJ&hl=en).